15% off from €20, 25% off from €50, 35% off from €80 on perennials! - Only

 • Hardiness Excellent (-40 to -15 °C)

 Juniperus belong to family Cupressaceae alongside cypresses (Cupressus), false cypresses (Chamaecyparis), Thuja and Calocedrus.
-Nearly 70 species comprise genus if interspecific hybrids occurring naturally are excluded.
-Like cypresses, junipers are distributed across Old and New Worlds, whereas thujas and false cypresses occur only in North America and the Far East.
-Genus shows great resistance to cold and drought, much like pines that often share same open habitat.
+Nearly 70 species make up genus if interspecific hybrids encountered in wild are excluded.
+Like cypresses, junipers are distributed across Old and New Worlds while thujas and false cypresses occur only in North America and Far East.
+Genus shows great resistance to cold and drought, like pines which often share same open habitat.

-These massive trees, reaching up to 10 m, or erect or spreading bushy shrubs display slow growth and great longevity.
+These massive trees reaching up to 10 m or erect or spreading bushy shrubs have slow growth and great longevity.

 juniper